-What to Expect When Withdrawing from Opioids
+What to Expect from an Opioid Detox Center

 The Center for Disease Control and Prevention notes that abuse of opioids and similar drugs has taken the lives of over 200,000 Americans since 1999, with prescription opioid overdose deaths increasing fivefold since then.